FelixLabelle/felixlabelle.github.io/_posts/2023-11-18-discussion-about-text-similarity.md

 ### PSAs

 This is not an all knowing guide, but one person's understanding of a subject.
-This blog is meant to structure a subject that I feel is underdiscussed in a way that makes it more accessible.
+This blog is meant to structure a subject that I feel is under discussed in a way that makes it more accessible.
+Currently similarity is presented as a monolith.
+However I feel that it is much more complicated than that and how to implement and use similarity in practice requires a more subtle understanding of similarity.

 If there are any citations you believe are missing or could otherwise help improve the material let me know!
 I will add any missing references or material as need be

-**Note, I am actively updating this series.
-This blog and subsequent posts will change over the next week (12/18/2023)**

 ## Introduction